floto/floto-example/README.md

 The Hypervisortype can be "virtualbox", "vmware", or "esx".
 The ovaUrl ist the File of the Virtualhost.

-To define the Host you have to follow ths structure:
+To define the Host you have to follow this structure:
 ```javascript
 host(hostname,
 {